 Every opportunity countsTo accommodate the communication with plentiful of South East Asian, language courses have been established, taught by South East Asian native speakers for anyone to get insights of the South East Asian language, country, and culture.
 These courses are organized by so-called South East Asian centers, where you can learn everything about South East Asia, from buying/ borrowing South East Asian language books to attending South East Asia-themed workshops.

 The chance to take South East Asian language courses is not high because these languages are not as popular as European languages, like Spanish, English, French, and German, or Asian languages, like Japanese and Korean.
 Thus, I don't want to lose the chance!
 I grab as much opportunity as I could to learn these languages.
 As a result, my time is occupied so much with South East Asian language courses.

 ThaiThailand became a hit in international news after an incident happened near a tourist destination in its capital city, Bangkok.
-Nevertheless, I am optimist that Thailand will recover from this reputation damage rapidly.
-Thailand is one of many popular destinations to spend your vacation.
-Travelling to Thailand is one of many reasons to learn Thai.
+Nevertheless, I am optimistic that Thailand will recover from this reputation damage rapidly.
+Thailand is one of the many popular destinations to spend your vacation.
+Traveling to Thailand is one of many reasons to learn Thai.